 Alice Springs Airport and Central Australia are thrilled to have a bigger and better Tiger Airways resuming flights to Alice Springs from 9 April 2013.Tiger Airways today announced that it would be resuming services to Alice Springs, with four return services each week from Melbourne as well as new four times weekly services between Sydney and Alice Springs.
 The announcement follows months of discussions between Alice Springs Airport and the airline.

-Wind: Variable from East to South-Southeast, 16.7 km/h
+Wind: Variable from South-Southeast to Southwest, 13 km/h

 About Alice Springs Airport